yczhu-gansu/lfs-10.0/notes/07-partitions.md

 # Section 2.4 Creating a New Partition
+The Recommended approach to building an LFS system is to use an available empty partition or, if you have enough unpartitioned space, to create one.

+A minimal system requires a partition of around 10 gigabytes (GB) (Store all the tarballs and compile the packages).

+If the LFS system is intended to be the primary system, additional software will probably be installed.
+A 30 GB partition is a reasonable size to provide for growth.

+Because there is not always enough Random Access Memory (RAM) available for compilation, it is a good idea to use a small disk partition as *swap* space.
+This is used by the kernel to store seldom-used data and leave more memory available for active processes.

+## The Root Partition
-1. A root LFS partition (not to be confused with the /root directory) of 20 GB is a good compromise for most systems.
+A root LFS partition (not to be confused with the /root directory) of 20 GB is a good compromise for most systems.
 My 50 GB

+## The Swap Partition
-2. Generally the recommended size of the swap partition is about twice the amount of the phycial RAM, howere this is rarely needed.
+Generally the recommended size of the swap partition is about twice the amount of the phycial RAM, howere this is rarely needed.
 My 4 GB

 3. If the boot disk has been partitioned with a GUID Partition Table (GPT), then a small, typically 1 MB, partition must be created if it does not already exist.